spinningcat/Animated-table-and-Button-with-jQuery-UI-dialog-and-Local-Storage-animation/README.md

 ##### *Aim of this project*

-**This frontend development is designed for users who are monitoring system tables.
-Because the companies which will use that development, have to offer a services to clients based on 7/24 principles.**
+This frontend development is designed for users who are monitoring system tables.
+Because the companies which will use that development, have to offer a services to clients based on 7/24 principles.

-**The aim here is to give users wh	o monitor the system more flexibility and more control over the system.
+The aim here is to give users who monitor the system more flexibility and more control over the system.
 To achieve this, some helper things are being used such as managing animation with one click, getting the information of spesific line with one click, localstorage, counters for stating the amount of records with spesific color, assigning the color of button.
-These helper functionalities will be explained more detailed with particular images in the next section.**
+These helper functionalities will be explained more detailed with particular images in the next section.

 ##### *Feature and functionality of this Software (With images and code pieces)*

 <> **Counters**
-- *Counters noticing users about the amount of problematic records on the table.
-You can see necessary code below.*
+- Counters noticing users about the amount of problematic records on the table.
+You can see necessary code below.

 ![Counters][Counters]